clubside/clubside-web-components/README.md

 - `image` is the option's `<img>` element.
 - `status` is the option's check box which at the moment uses a hard-coded gray-outlined circle to indicate unchecked and a filled-green circle with white checkmark to indicate checked.
 By default it is `position: absolute; top: 0; right: 0;width: 32px; height: 32px;`I have plans to allow passing the images used to indicate checked status in the future.
 - `title` is the optional `<div>` element that contains the title.

+#### Form support

+The component is fully compatible inside `<form>` elements.
+Seeting the `required` attribute will deny validity until at least one option has been chosen when the `multiple` attribute is set, .